-The Company pays the Advisor a monthly asset management fee of one-twelfth of 1.0% of the cost of investment of all real estate investments the Company acquires.
-For the year ended December 31, 2015, the Company incurred asset management fees of \$42,500 payable to the Advisor that are recorded in corporate general and administrative expenses in the accompanying consolidated statements of operations.
+The Company will pay Advisor a monthly asset management fee of one-twelfth of 1.0% of the cost of investment of all real estate investments the Company acquires.
+For the year ended December 31, 2016 and 2015, the Company incurred asset management fees of \$725,751 and \$42,500, respectively, payable to the Advisor, which are recorded in corporate general and administrative expenses in the accompanying consolidated statements of operations.